Templated Outputs

 With this, we’ve uploaded our first template!

-By default, Kolena will attempt to map extractions to placeholder fields by converting the extraction name to lowercase and replacing spaces and special characters with underscores.
-You can see this as the template_alias whenever you click into the details for the extractions.
+By default, Kolena will map prompts to placeholders by converting the prompt names to lowercase and replacing spaces and special characters with underscores.
+You can see this as the placeholder whenever you click into the details for the prompts.
+You can change the placeholder by editing the prompt.
+This allows you to map a prompt’s value to one that might not necessarily match the name exactly.

 Using the Template